Product schema, Offer schema and rich product results

 Complete How-To Guide: Implementing Product Schema on Your Wix Store

-This guide walks you through adding comprehensive Product and Offer schema to your Wix Store product pages to earn rich product results in Google, from auditing existing schema through implementation, validation, and ongoing monitoring.
+This guide walks you through adding comprehensive Product and Offer schema to your Wix Store product pages to earn rich product results in Google.

 How to add Product schema to your Wix Store for rich search results